 Labor costs are a significant expenditure for manufacturers.
 Effectively monitoring and managing the workforce provides opportunities to control, eliminate waste and reduce costs.
-The salient features of TURF’s Workforce Management module are:
+The salient features of our Workforce Management module are:

 - Ensures that workers are assigned to tasks that they are qualified to complete, thus ensuring compliance to labor laws and policies.

 - Monitors each operator’s performance on their tasks and measure their KPI.

 - Generates alarms and alerts if an operator without the right skill tries to operate a machine.
 It can be extended to forcibly not allowing the machine to run.

 - Contextualizes operator performance to identify those who require retraining and reskilling / upskilling.

 - Tracks the time spent by operators on each production order to arrive at an accurate costing for that order.

 - Tracks time spent on activities outside active production such as team meetings, 5S activities, cleaning and breaks.